 - COVID-19 spread in foreign countries.
 The CDC provides COVID-19 travel recommendations by foreign destination based on vaccination coverage and COVID-19 transmission within communities.

-Based on the risk of getting COVID-19 in different areas, the CDC recommends certain behaviors such as mask wearing and social distancing.
+Based on the risk of getting COVID-19 in different areas, the CDC recommends certain behaviors such as mask wearing.

 What are the local safety guidelines for COVID-19?

 Spend time researching your travel destination’s COVID-19 safety guidelines.
 You may learn that some areas have stronger guidelines than you’re used to.
 While these requirements should make things safer for everyone, you’ll want to know so you’re appropriately prepared for your trip.

 If you’re planning on visiting certain attractions or landmarks, it’s a good idea to check to see how they’re managing things during COVID-19.
 Do they require masks?
 Are they limiting capacity?
 Do they require advanced tickets?
 Are they even open?

 Knowing the answers to these questions can help you determine the safety of activities while avoiding disappointment.